byuksektepe/QA-Project-Test-Classification-Mark/README.md

   - It contains many links and buttons that do not work.
   - Generally, this mark is given when the site is in too bad a condition to be tested.
   - Must be approved by the entire QA Team before it is issued.

+  #### Reasons for issuance (Non Functional Tests)

+  - System less then 85% gets response code "200" in view results tree (Min 5 Threads, loop 60).
+  - Main page load speed is 10 seconds or more.

  #### Badge Link (Default)